mengdilin/Cjango-Unchained/README.md

 When your main application is invoked, Cjango automatically spawns a file-monitoring thread.
 The monotoring thread

 ##### Adding a new URL pattern with a new function

+Make commands for the new callback function is estimated by Make's Suffix Rules.
+For example, if you follow the convention of generating `mycallback.so` from a single source file `mycallback.cpp`, `make` automatically compiles your callback function file too.
+You only need to write your function name/file into `url-pattern.json`.